 Singing is one of the most accessible ways to enjoy music, and our choir is going from strength to strength.
 Pupils are taught how to look after their voices, how to hold parts in rounds or multi-part songs and develop a repertoire of music that is fun to sing.
 New members are always welcome at the choir, and we would also love to hear from experienced singers who would like to help in the choir as student mentors.

-We have two “watching week” performances per year to celebrate pupils’ progress with parents, funders and the wider community.
+We aim to have regular informal performances to celebrate pupils’ progress with parents, funders and the wider community.
+We have a concert at the end of the Spring and Summer terms.
 Our concerts are relaxed and a great place to learn to conquer those stage nerves.
 We also perform at Okehampton United Charities’ annual Celebration Evening and have participated in performances with Bournemouth Symphony Orchestra in Exeter’s Great Hall.

 We feel that it is important that pupils get to experience the sound of a full orchestra played at a professional level.
 We organise trips to see Bournemouth Symphony Orchestra and encourage pupils to go to watch Exeter Children’s Orchestra and Devon Youth Symphony and Concert Orchestra so that they can see their next steps.
 Several of our pupils have progressed far enough to join in with these orchestras, and we are thrilled that they are getting even more involved in music making.

 We are grateful to Okehampton United Charities, Devon Music Education Hub (DMEH) and the Arts Council for funding our project.
-The DMEH also provide us with low cost instrument hire and help with repairs.
+Also thank you to www.soundwaves-sw.co.uk who provide us with low cost instrument hire and help with repairs.
 We are very fortunate to be gifted rehearsal and performance space by Okehampton College.